Lawn & turf removal

 Why pre-approval matters

-ABCWUA generally requires pre-approval of the conversion plan before any turf is removed for the Water Conservation Rebate.
+ABCWUA requires application, initial inspection, and approval (Notice to Proceed) of the conversion plan before any turf is removed for the Water Conservation Rebate.
 Removing turf first can disqualify the project.
-Pre-approval also typically requires inspection of the existing turf condition.
+The initial inspection confirms the existing turf condition and that the property is inside the ABCWUA service area.
 Confirm current rules at abcwua.org before any removal work.

 Common turf-removal requests